-B. The Community-Free Marriage
+C. The Community-Free Marriage

-Texas public policy does allow the parties to the premarital agreement to create a "community-free marriage" - a marriage where all assets are either the separate property of one spouse, or the other, or both XVI, § spouses.
+Texas public policy does allow the parties to the premarital agreement to create a "community-free marriage" - a marriage where all assets are either the separate property of one spouse, or the other, or both spouses.
 Art.
-15, Even existing spouses can Constitution. create a community-free marriage.
+XVI, Ş 15.
+Constitution.
+Even existing spouses can create a community-free marriage.
 Fam.
 Code § 4.102.
 Such a marital agreement cannot prejudice the rights of preexisting creditors.
 Tex.
 Fam.
 Code § 4.106.
-Subject to the provisions of Section 4.106, creating a community-free marriage is a valid means of affecting the rights of third parties, including the spouses' creditors, since generally one spouse's separate property is not liable for the contract debts or tort debts of the other spouse.
-Tex.
-Fam.
-Code § 3.202(a).